FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Ryan, M. Ryan, N. Stokes, B. Teefy

-**We will move at the next Meeting that we call on the incoming Minister for Health to**

-**establish an ambulance base at Kilmallock Primary Health Centre, Kilmallock.**
+**We will move at the next Meeting that we call on the incoming Minister for Health toestablish an ambulance base at Kilmallock Primary Health Centre, Kilmallock.**

 The Motion was proposed by Councillor Conway and seconded by Councillor Ryan (M).